 How is the original passage modified?

-Summary

-Complete modification of wording and sentence structure; elimination of unnecessary elements; condenses

-How is it ma

-Signal phrase required by s Quotation No modification

-Paraphrase Complete modification of wording and sentence structure; meaning and details included should remain the same
+How is it marked or cited in the text?
+Summary Complete modification of wording and sentence structure; elimination of unnecessary elements; condenses Signal phrase to indicate where the summary begins and other citation as required by style Quotation No modification Quotation marks or a paragraph to signal long quotation format, as required by the citation style Paraphrase Complete modification of wording and sentence structure; meaning and details included should remain the same Signal phrase to indicate where the paraphrase begins and other citation as required by style